Income Tax Deductions section 80C

 Provident Fund (PF) deduction under section 80C

 Any contributions to Provident Fund, Voluntary provident Fund (VPF) or savings made in Public Provident Fund (PPF Account) are eligible for income tax deduction under section 80C of Indian Income Tax Act.
+The PF limit has been increased to 1.5 Lakhs from 1.0 Lakh earlier

 Life Insurance Premiums